JusteTheCoder/Sharp/readme.md

     MyBridge.myEvent:outboundProcess(serialize)
 ```

-To use multiple functions use simply pass multiple functions
-to the inboundProcess and outboundProcess methods or use Net.chain(...) to construct
-a chain of functions.
+To use more than one function, just pass them to the inboundProcess and outboundProcess methods, or create a chain of functions using Net.chain(...).

 ```lua
     local MyBridge = ...